KhronosGroup/Vulkan-Hpp/docs/Usage.md

        vk::Device device = physicalDevices[0].createDevice({}, nullptr);
        VULKAN_HPP_DEFAULT_DISPATCHER.init(device);
    ```

+> [!NOTE]
+> The dynamic loader object in the example above (`ydl`) must be kept alive until after the last call to a Vulkan function in your program.
+> Use a static/singleton instance or global object, or manage its lifetime manually.

 After step 2, the dispatcher is fully functional.
 Adding the third step can potentially result in more efficient code.